 Keep in mind, the examples above are only meant to describe the need for other roles besides admin in a deployment.
 Service developers should be able to reuse these definitions for similar APIs and assume those roles exist.
 As a result, keystone implemented support for ensuring the admin, member, and reader roles are present during the installation process, specifically when running keystone-manage bootstrap.
 Additionally, keystone creates a relationship among these roles that make them easier for service developers to use.
 During creation, keystone implies that the admin role is a superset of the member role, and the member role is a superset of the reader role.
 The benefit may not be obvious, but what this means is that users with the admin role on a target also have the member and reader roles generated in their token.
-Similarly, users with the member role also have the reader role relayed in their token, even though they dont have a direct role assignment using the reader role.
+Similarly, users with the member role also have the reader role.
 This subtle relationship allows developers to use a short-hand notation for writing policies.
 The following assumes foobar is a project-level resource available over a service API and is protected by policies using generic roles:

-''' "service:foobar:get": "role:admin OR role:member OR role:reader" "service:foobar:list": "role:admin OR role:member OR role:reader" "service:foobar:create": "role:admin OR role:member" "service:foobar:update": "role:admin OR role:member" "service:foobar:delete": "role:admin" '''
+''' "service:foobar:get": "role:admin OR role:member OR role:reader" "service:foobar:list": "role:admin OR role:member OR role:reader" "service:foobar:create": "role:admin OR role:member" "service:foobar:update": "role:admin OR role:member" '''